Travel guide

 Photo: Harry Tucker · Pexels

 For a city break, data consumption is driven by Maps, the translator, messaging, and streaming.
-This table gives you a realistic reference based on the number of days you spend in the capital:
+This table gives you a realistic reference based on the days you spend in the capital:

 Tokyo Getaway Days Estimated GB